 Under current income tax legislation, the Fund is not subject to income tax provided the net taxable income of the Fund is fully distributed to unitholders.
-Net realised tax losses are not distributed to unitholders but are retained in the Fund to be offset against any future realised gains.

 Financial instruments held at fair value may include unrealised capital gains.
 Should such a gain be realised, that portion of the gain would be included in net taxable income.
 Realised capital losses can only be utilised to offset any realised capital gains.
-Net realised capital losses are retained in the Fund to be offset against any future realised capital gains.
+Net realised capital losses are retained in the Funds to be offset against any future realised capital gains.